coitloz88/Android-Stress-Intervention/Garmin-Watch-Intervention-App/BackgroundTest/README.md

 - transfer collected data to mobile companion application through BLE
 - get feedback from mobile companion application if needed and show the feedback message on foreground display of watch application

 All logic runs in real time.
-You can see the code in [here](https://github.com/coitloz88/Garmin-Background-Test/tree/master/BackgroundTest).

 ## Collecting sensor data in background process